Aashishsharma/Learnings/React/hooks/hooks.md

 2. State vs Props
   - Similarities
     1. Both props and state are plain JS objects
-    2. Both props and state changes trigger a render update
+    2. State changes trigger a render update, and when parent is re-renderd the child component is also re-renderd even if the props aren't changed.
+SO change is props in not the reason why component is re-renderd, it is that the parent compoennt is re-renderd which causes the child component to also re-render
   - Differences
     1. State is mutable, props are not
     2. Component cannot change it's props, state can be changed